yabok/yasl/docs/API.rst

     yastr * yaslsplitlen(const char * s, size_t len, const char * sep, size_t seplen, size_t * count)

-The :c:`yaslsplitlen()` function splits the given C string using the :c:`sep` C string as the separator.
-The :c:`count` pointer is set to the number of members in the array of :c:`yastr` strings that is returned.
+The :c:`yaslsplitlen()` function splits the given C string using the :c:`sep` C string as the separator into an array of :c:`yastr` strings.
+The :c:`count` pointer is set to the number of arguments in the :c:`yastr` array returned

 This function is binary safe, which is why it requires the length of the string and separators, so both can contain binary data.